Skip to content

 forbidden_actions Actions that must be blocked — always includes safety-critical items

-decision_style How the agent should behave (tempo, risk tolerance, expressiveness)
+decision_style How the agent should behave (tempo, risk tolerance, expressiveness, commitment)

 current_stress_level LOW / MED / HIGH / OVER